jdcloudcom/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 		"tableName":"cms_partner"
 	},
 	{
-		"name":"China Mobile IoT Co., Ltd.",
-		"description":"Led by the \"big connection\" strategy, China Mobile IoT centers on the public IoT to expand the upstream and downstream industry chain, focuses on five major parts, i.e. intelligent connection, chip module, open platform, intelligent hardware and industry application, forms the IoT \"Cloud-Channel-Device\" service capability, strongly supports various businesses of all departments in the group, and presents a good growing trend.", "short_name":"China Mobile IoT",
-		"id":657,
-		"partner_label":"Distribution Channel Partner",
-		"tableName":"cms_partner"
-	},
-	{
 		"name":"Xiamen Nascent Co., Ltd.",
 		"description":"Nascent has been devoted to providing customer data mining and operation in the big data field in China for retail enterprises.
 It was founded in 2010.
 After more than 9 years of development, it has helped retail enterprises manage more than 400 million consumers, and been concentrated on \"creating sustained value for customers\".   ", "short_name":"Nascent",
 		"id":658,
 		"partner_label":"Product Solution Partner",
-		"tableName":"cms_partner"
-	},
-	{
-		"name":"Xiamen Nascent Co., Ltd.",
-		"description":"Nascent has been devoted to providing customer data mining and operation in the big data field in China for retail enterprises.
-It was founded in 2010.
-After more than 9 years of development, it has helped retail enterprises manage more than 400 million consumers, and been concentrated on \"creating sustained value for customers\".   ", "short_name":"Nascent",
-		"id":659,
-		"partner_label":"Distribution Channel Partner",
 		"tableName":"cms_partner"
 	},
 	{